digital-land/guidance/content/publish-your-sites-data/index.md

 If your site data is all contained within your GIS system, then please publish your data in accordance with our [‘geographies data’ guidance](../publish-your-geographies-as-data).

-If you also have a spreadsheet with your Sites information, you should publish your site boundaries as [geography data](#geography-data) along with the corresponding spreadsheet.
+If you also have a spreadsheet with your sites information, you should publish your site boundaries as [geography data](#geography-data) along with the corresponding spreadsheet.

 ## Sites data types

 Sites information can be grouped according to the type of data it is.
-All Sites data will be of one of the following types:
+All sites data will be of one of the following types:

 ### Geography data